The mystery of “Handmade”: Why we crave human sacrifice

-Yet, handmade is not always the top priority.
-If I were forced to drive across a desert without an oasis, I would definitely choose a reliable, high-tech machine like a TOYOTA Land Cruiser.
-Similarly, if I were awaiting surgery to insert a heart pacemaker and found out it was handmade, I would not be happy at all.
+However, handmade is not always the gold standard.
+If I were forced to cross a desolate desert, I would choose the cold, machine-made reliability of a Toyota Land Cruiser every time.
+Similarly, if I were awaiting surgery for a heart pacemaker and the doctor whispered, “Don’t worry, it’s handmade,” I would be terrified.

 As some of you may know, St. Valentine’s Day in Japan is unique.
 Globally, lovers exchange gifts.
 In Japan, February 14th is the day when girls confess their love (often with great anxiety) by gifting chocolates.
 (It must always be chocolates, though I still don’t know why that is.)